hector-js/stub-backend/README.md

 _NOTE:_ If the scenario does not contain any cookies section, the service won't check anything.

+_cli_ ```hjs generate get customers/{id}/data --cookies authorization,client_Id```

+Set the key value cookies manually.

+_NOTE:_ If the scenario does not contain any cookies section, the service won't check anything.

 ### _body

-Some methods like post, put or delete needs to verify the body as well. **_body** object is the request for a specific scenario.
+You might want to match the body for some methods like post, put or delete. **_body** object is the request body  for a specific scenario.
 It will check the entire object.

 ```json
 "/customers/{id}/data" : [